Azure/ai-solution-accelerators-list/OpenAIDemos/README.md

-# OpenAI Demos
+# Azure OpenAI Accelerators and Demo Assets

-Here you can find repeatable IP to quickly build an initial OpenAI solution.
+Repeatable IP to quickly build an initial Azure OpenAI solution.

 <br/>

-## Summary Table of OpenAI Accelerators and Demo assets
+## Summary Table
 Below is a summary list of the OpenAI Demos:
 <br/>
 <br/>